Sunday, December 14, 2025

 Sunday, May 30, 2021

-Deconstructing a Life
+Deconstructing a Life (May 2021)

 This post was written in 2021, and since my deconstruction began (I did not choose it, and neither do most people who have deconstructed) I have faced a lot of fears and long-held beliefs that I now realize after much thought, introspection, and research were not correct.
 By no means am I "complete," and I don't think I ever will be in the area of faith deconstruction.
 There are a lot of moving parts, and there is a lot to work on, including the effects of purity culture and religious trauma.
 So, if you're reading this post, know that I was in the beginning stages of what I now know will be a lifelong journey.